elisfromkirov/crutch/README.md

 ## Overview

-The wheel (library's name comes from "reinventing the wheel") is a reimplementation of the most useful subset of c++ standard library with some changes.
-The wheel is also inspired by standard libraries of rust and go.
+The wheels (library's name comes from "reinventing the wheels") is a reimplementation of the most useful subset of c++ standard library with some changes.
+The wheels is also inspired by standard libraries of rust and go.